SR 5/US 1/ Federal Highway Resurfacing, Restoration, and Rehabilitation (RRR) Project

 standards.

-The public meeting will take place at the North Indian River County Library located at 1001 Sebastian Boulevard, Sebastian, Florida 32958.
+The public meeting took place at the North Indian River County Library located at 1001 Sebastian Boulevard, Sebastian, Florida 32958.

-The public meeting will consist of a formal presentation followed by an open discussion.
-Staff will be available to answer questions and provide assistance.
-Comments and questions will be answered in the order received.
-If your question is not answered during the event, a response will be provided in writing following the meeting.
-Questions and comments may also be submitted prior to the meeting by contacting the Project Manager.
+The public meeting consisted of a formal presentation followed by an open discussion.
+Project staff were available to answer questions and provide assistance.
+Comments and questions were addressed in the order they were received.
+If a question was not answered during the event, a written response was provided following the meeting.
+Questions and comments could also be submitted in advance by contacting the Project Manager.

 Anticipated Construction Start Date: Spring 2027